mitanshu-kelaiya-inventyv/Git-Learning/README.md

 ## How to Use Learn Git Branching
 1. Visit [Learn Git Branching](https://learngitbranching.js.org/).
-2. Select a level and follow the guided exercises.
+2. Select a level and follow instructions.
-3. Use the visual representation to understand how Git commands modify the repository.
+3. You can see the visuals working according to commands.

-## Screenshot
+## Task Screenshot
 ![Screenshot 2025-02-19 121118](https://github.com/user-attachments/assets/e4d7ad71-737f-43f2-974e-29fd87b829e6)